super mario galaxy (**1/2)

 And this isn’t the most of it.
 I’ll tell you what’s the worst.
 The game, as a series of challenges, isn’t even about anything so much as it’s about itself.
 Literally halfway through the game, you arrive in a “galaxy” that you need thirty stars to unlock (you can complete the game with as few as sixty stars).
 The first mission in the galaxy is called “The Rabbits Are Looking For Something”.
 You land in the galaxy, where a big, fuzzy bee immediately gets all up in your face.
 “The rabbits are looking for something!” he says.
 Walk down the only path before you, and you’ll come up to a rabbit who is, maybe, looking for something.
 Get too close to the rabbit, and he automatically talks to you.
 “Where could that [STAR CHIP] be?”
 In place of the “[STAR CHIP]” is a Star Chip icon.
 Star Chips are these blue fragment things; if you collect five of them, they join together to make a star-thing that teleports you somewhere else, so you can once again feel the orgasm of progress.
 The camera floats up softly.
 We see a Star Chip floating high above the ground.
 The rabbit remains oblivious.
 (Compelling side-question: is Mario, too, oblivious?)
 We now notice that the rabbit is standing in the middle of a peculiar arrangement of three wooden posts.
 We may remember, from earlier missions or worlds or galaxies, that Mario can perform a hip-drop if we press the Z button while jumping.
 Do a hip drop on a wooden post, and you can hammer it into the ground.
 We see these three posts, and we hammer them all in.
 Out of nowhere, a rotating star-gate-thing appears.
 We stand in it, remember that we have to shake the remote to use it, shake the remote, and Mario flies up just high enough to grab the Star Chip.
 He doesn’t not inform the rabbit that he found the Star Chip.
 (This is crucial.)
 The next rabbit we find is standing near a large wooden box.
 “I can almost smell a [STAR CHIP ICON]“.
 The camera pans slyly right, highlighting the wooden box.
 We might remember from earlier missions that we can shake the remote to make Mario do a spin attack move.
 Spin attacks can break boxes.
 We break the box.
 We collect the Star Chip that had been inside.
 Again, Mario does not inform the rabbit that he has found the Star Chip (double crucial).
 The other challenges in this mission require you to remember how to jump on enemies or remember that Mario has to ability to perform a wall jump.
 None of these challenges are laid-out as set pieces.
 They just wobble there, hunks of pineapple in lime Jell-O. When at last you assemble the Star Gate Thing and blast off to the final portion of the stage, there’s Mario on a planetoid with a rabbit.
 The rabbit has the star.
 He says he’ll give it to you, if you can beat him in a race.

 . . .
-Like, what the fuck?
+Like, what the heck?
 Are these rabbits not all on the same side?
 If this rabbit had the star from the beginning, why were the other rabbits looking for star chips?
 Is he a rogue rabbit?
 This is why Shigeru Miyamoto says they shouldn’t put stories in these things.

 The important analysis to make of the above example is that Super Mario Galaxy is a game that, as far as halfway into its duration, continually rewards the player with something the game has contrived the player to need after the player remembers a thing that he can do, and then does it.